Téboursouk: History

-During the Roman Empire, Teboursouc was known as "Tubursico-Bure", and was in the Roman province of Africa Proconsularis.
+During the Roman Empire, Téboursouk was known as "Tubursico-Bure", and was in the Roman province of Africa Proconsularis.
 The ruins of ancient Thubursicum Bure are a large Byzantine enclosure of pentagonal form, erected under the reign of Justin II (565-578), and whose northern front encompasses a Roman gate and cemetery.

 The Roman city was considered a municipium.

 The city obtained the statute of municipality in 1904 under the French protectorate and the status of chief town of delegation at the independence of Tunisia.
 In 2004, the municipality celebrated the centenary of its creation.

 Bishopric

 During Roman and Byzantine times the city was the seat of a Catholic diocese, the suffragan of Archdiocese of Carthage.

-There are four documented bishops of Teboursouk.
-Servus Dei is mentioned by Augustine of Hippo in his Contra Cresconio around 404 and he had as a competitor the Donatist Bishop, Cyprian, who, according to the testimony of Augustine, was deposed by Primianus (the Donatist Bishop of Carthage) because "Cyprian, was caught in a brothel.
+There are four documented bishops of Téboursouk.
+Servus Dei is mentioned by Augustine of Hippo in his Contra Cresconium around 404 and he had as a competitor the Donatist Bishop, Cyprian, who, according to the testimony of Augustine, was deposed by Primianus (the Donatist Bishop of Carthage) because Cyprian was caught in a brothel.

-At the conference of Carthage of 411, between Catholic bishops and Donatists the same Servus Dei, and was joined by the Donatist bishop Donato, who had replaced the now disgraced Cyprian.
+At the conference of Carthage of 411 between Catholic bishops and Donatists the same Servus Dei was joined by the Donatist bishop Donatus who had replaced the now disgraced Cyprian.

-Bishop Reparato attended the Council of Carthage (525).
+Bishop Reparatus attended the Council of Carthage (525).

-Today Tubursico-Bure survives as titular bishopric and the current titular bishop is Mykhaylo Bubniy, Exarch Archbishop of Odessa.
+Today Tubursico-Bure survives as titular bishopric and the current titular bishop is Mykhaylo Bubniy, Exarch Archbishop of Odesa.